Few of the symptoms which you may notice at sixteen weeks are:

 Wonder why things are not working well with your digestive system?
 Blame the pregnancy hormones, they prepare your body to take care of the new life inside, and this muddles your metabolism a bit.
 However, you can get rid of constipation by inculcating a few lifestyle changes.

 Baby’s Weight: 114 gms.

-Baby’s facial muscles are developing and is now capable of making a few frowns and squints.
+Baby’s facial muscles are developing and it is busy practicing facial expressions like frowns, smiles, and squints.